thoughtdealership/legalmattic/Privacy-Policy.md

 ### Creative Commons Sharealike License

+We use a derivative of the Automattic privacy policy.
 [Automattic](https://automattic.com/) has decided to make this Privacy Policy available under a [Creative Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license.
 You can grab a copy of this Privacy Policy and other legal documents on [Github](https://github.com/Automattic/legalmattic).
 You’re more than welcome to copy it, adapt it, and repurpose it for your own use.
 Just make sure to revise the language so that your policy reflects your actual practices.
 Also, if you do use the policy we’d appreciate a credit and link to Automattic somewhere on your site.

 ### Information We Collect